tbm/homepage/pages/debian/kirkwood/qnap/ts-41x/tips.md

 </pre>
 </div>

-You can check check whether a wakealarm has been configured with:
+You can check whether a wakealarm has been configured with:

 <div class="code">
 <pre>